-This two-and-a-half storey, cross-gabled Queen Anne Revival dwelling overlooking the Nashwaak River is located on “Nob Hill” in the Marysville neighbourhood of Fredericton.
-The house, known as “Hatt House” after the original owners, features decorative wooden elements including scalloped shingling and “dot and dash” patterning around the windows, doors and eaves.
+This two-and-a-half storey, cross-gabled Queen Anne Revival residence, known as “Hatt House,” overlooks the Nashwaak River from its location on “Nob Hill” in Fredericton’s Marysville neighborhood.
+Named after its original owners, the house boasts ornate wooden detailing, such as scalloped shingling and “dot and dash” patterns around the windows, doors, and eaves.

-The Hartt House was designated a Local Historic Place for its association with the Gibson family.
-The home was constructed in 1885 by Alexander “Boss” Gibson, the successful entrepreneur who was largely responsible for the industrial development of the former town of Marysville, for his daughter Annie and her husband Charles Hatt, a Fredericton merchant who became an accountant at Gibson’s cotton mill.
+The Hatt House has been designated as a Local Historic Place due to its ties with the Gibson family.
+The house was built in 1885 by Alexander “Boss” Gibson, a successful businessman credited with the industrial development of the former town of Marysville.
+It was constructed for his daughter Annie and her husband Charles Hatt, a Fredericton merchant who became an accountant at Gibson’s cotton mill.

-The heritage value of this residence is also associated with its Nob Hill location.
-The home was constructed alongside other Gibson family dwellings and homes built by Gibson for his business managers and overseers.
-Nob Hill extended from Boss Gibson’s mansion to the Methodist Church on the hill west of the Nashwaak River.
-These homes were placed strategically; the location not only provided a striking view of the river and the town below, but also provided a barrier between management and worker – “nobs” being industry management in Victorian lexicon.
+The heritage significance of this residence is also linked to its location on Nob Hill.
+The house was built alongside other Gibson family residences and homes intended for Gibson’s business managers and supervisors.
+Nob Hill spanned from Boss Gibson’s mansion to the Methodist Church on the hill west of the Nashwaak River.
+The strategic placement of these homes provided not only a spectacular river view and a panorama of the town below, but also a physical divide between management and workforce— “nobs” being a term for industry management in the Victorian era.

-Gibson’s design for Marysville was typical of Victorian industrial towns.
-Social and economic divisions were reinforced not only by location but also in the design of housing provided; the homes of family members, management, and workers were clearly demarked by size and amount of ornamentation.
-Hatt House is unique in that it was built for both a Gibson family member and a Gibson manager, which is reflected in its being the most elaborate of the “manager” homes and larger than the typical one-and-a-half storey cottage employed in the other homes.
-The design and detail of this residence is typical of the Queen Anne Revival style, one of the more elaborate residential styles from this era.
+Gibson’s vision for Marysville mirrored that of typical Victorian industrial towns, where social and economic divisions were emphasized through the positioning and design of housing.
+The dwellings of family members, management, and workers were distinctly differentiated by size and ornamentation.
+The Hartt House is unique in that it was built for both a Gibson family member and a Gibson manager, as reflected in its grandeur compared to the “manager” homes and its larger size than the typical one-and-a-half storey cottages found in the area.
+The design and detailing of this residence is a classic representation of the Queen Anne Revival style, one of the more elaborate residential styles of that era.